 to talk about subject relevant to today’s young people.
 Recent funding will enable

 us to appoint dedicated youth workers to develop the programme.

 Art Therapy & Craft Clubs

-We hold Art Classes every Tuesday 12noon - 3pm and our Craft Club will run every
+We hold Art Classes every Monday, Tuesday and Wednesday and our Craft Club runs on

 Emergency Food and Clothing Bank

 The Food Bank bridges the gap when local Food Banks are closed and supplies food

 parcels on a referral basis.
 Referrals are accepted from Social Services, Jobcentre,

 Citizen’s Advice and local Doctor’s surgeries.
 Our Community Shop also doubles as

 a Clothing Bank to supply clothing for those living on the streets.